wangraying/sglang/docs/benchmark/benchmark.md

 - The maximum number of tokens (corresponding to the cache size) is set to 128K, and the request rate is fixed at 16.
 - Vary the schedule policies among LPM (Longest-Prefix-Match), FCFS (First-Come-First-Serve), DFS-Weight, Random, and LOF (Longest-Output-First).
 - Default values are used for all other parameters, such as the chunked prefill size is fixed to 8192 and mixed-running is not enabled.
-- Throughout our experiments, we studied a data parallel (dp) size of 1 and a tensor parallel (tp) size of 1, following the default setting.
+- We adopt a data parallel (dp) size of 1 and a tensor parallel (tp) size of 1 throughout our experiments, following the default setting.
 We will not reiterate it in the subsequent sections.

 ### Performance